shapely/shapely/docs/manual.rst

     Returns True if the DE-9IM string code for the relationship between the geometries satisfies the pattern, otherwise False.

-The :meth:`relate_pattern` compares the DE-9IM code string for two geometries against a specified pattern.
+The :meth:`~object.relate_pattern` compares the DE-9IM code string for two geometries against a specified pattern.
 If the string matches the pattern then ``True`` is returned, otherwise ``False``.
 The pattern specified can be an exact match (``0``, ``1`` or ``2``), a boolean match (``T`` or ``F``), or a wildcard